getappmap/appmap-js/docs/reference/appmap-python.md

 ```

 ### @appmap.noappmap
 The `@appmap.noappmap` decorator can be used to disable recording of `pytest` and `unittest` tests.
 If applied to a specific function, that function will not generate an AppMap.
-Alternatively, it can be applied to a test class to disable generation of AppMaps for all tests in the class.
+Alternatively, it can be applied to a test class to disable generation of AppMap Data for all tests in the class.

 For example:
 ```